pypa/packaging.python.org/source/single_source_version.rst

 One of the challenges in building packages is that the version string can be required in multiple places.

 * It needs to be specified when building the package (e.g. in :file:`pyproject.toml`)
-   - That will assure that it is properly assigned in the distribution file name, and in teh installed package.
+   - That will assure that it is properly assigned in the distribution file name, and in the installed package.

 * Some projects require that there be a version string available as an attribute in the importable module, e.g::

     import a_package
     print(a_package.__version__)

 * In the metadata of the artifacts for each of the packaging ecosystems

 While different projects have different needs, it's important to make sure that there is a single source of truth for the version number.